-As a kitty parent, you simply want the best for your fur baby.
+As a pet parent, you simply want the best for your fur baby.
 It’s not always easy trying to navigate what’s okay to have in the home (such as knowing the types of plants good for cats) or what you should get rid of.

 Certain essential oils can cause "gastrointestinal upset, central nervous system depression and even liver damage could occur if ingested in significant quantities,” according to the ASPCA.

 Before we look at what scents are safe for cats, you should know which ones to avoid.
 The following essential oils contain phenols that could harm your little furball: